-When one speaks of an “advanced biofuels expert”, they are most often referring to experts who can assist with “second generation biofuels – as opposed to first generation biofuels.
-First generation biofuels are generally made from food crops like virgin vegetable oils (soybean oil, canola oil, etc.) or sugar cane.
-Although there are exceptions, advanced biofuels are not generally derived from food crops, which sometimes makes them a more attractive option.
-These second generation biofuels are primarily derived from different types of biomasses like woody crops, agricultural residues or a variety of different types of waste.
-There are exceptions to the idea that food crops only produce first generation feedstocks.
-When a food crop has already fulfilled its food purpose, it can become the feedstock of a second generation biofuel.
-A good example of this is waste vegetable oil.
+When one speaks of an “advanced biofuels expert”, they are most often referring to experts who can assist with “second generation biofuels” as opposed to “first generation biofuels”.
+First generation biofuels, like biodiesel and ethanol, are generally made from food crops like virgin vegetable oils (soybean oil, canola oil, etc.) or sugar cane.
+Although there are exceptions, advanced biofuels are not generally derived from food crops, which often makes them a more attractive option for investment.
+These second generation biofuels are primarily derived from different types of biomass like woody crops, agricultural residues or a variety of different types of waste.
+However, there are exceptions to the idea that “food crops” only produce first generation feedstocks.
+An example is when a food crop has already fulfilled its food purpose and then becomes the feedstock of a second generation biofuel.
+A good example of this would be waste vegetable oil.
 WVO produces a second generation biofuel, being made from something that has already been used and is no longer fit for human consumption.
 Generally speaking, first generation biofuels are very easily extracted, using conventional technologies, while advanced biofuels are often more difficult to extract and use more complex technologies.
 This does not mean, however, that second generation biofuels cannot be burned directly.
 Several second generation biofuels, like switchgrass, are cultivated specifically to act as direct biomass.